At Home Online Learning Resources and Podcasts for Kids

-During this time, things might be crazy at home, and your kids are probably adjusting to their new online schooling.
+During this time, things might be crazy at home, and your kids are probably adjusting to their online schooling.
 Here are some fun resources to help further their education and keep them entertained and learning.
-These resources are free or may be offering temporary free access during this time.
+Many of these resources are free or may be offering temporary free access during this time.

 Play games and watch educational videos at PBS Kids.
 Sign up for their newsletter for daily activities and tips to help kids play and learn at home.
 Design Squad Global has items you can build at home with things you have on hand.